cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - create/generate test cases and test data
 - operate and monitor the loading processes
 - monitor technical indicators about the Data Vault content (referential coherence, history depth and anomalies)
-- monitor business data quality (Nothing we would define in the DVPD)

 ![Fig1](./images/dvpd_basic_idea.drawio.png)

 By using the DVPD as central exchange and information media, the tools are only loosly coupled.
 Adding or exchaning tools is more easy.
-Also the DVPD can be managed as an artifact, that can be versionized and processed in  CI/CD workflows (check, build, test, deploy).
+Also the DVPD can be managed as an artifact.
+It can be versionized and processed in  CI/CD workflows (check, build, test, deploy).

 ## Description + Derivation = instruction (DVPI)
-The design of DVPD focusses on the **description** of all elements, that are **not obvious** when using the data vault methodology.
+The design of DVPD focusses on the **declartion of all elements, that are not obvious**.
+Every element that can be derived by following the the data vault methodology can be omitted in the declaration.
 Also the design allows to use only minimal declarations, when using established best practices in Data Vault modelling.

-Information, that can be derived from the minimal declaration by following the data vault method and best practices, is added by a **DVDP compiler**.
+Information, that can be derived from the minimal declaration by following the data vault method and best practices, is added by a **DVDP compiler**(dvpdc).
 The derivation rules are specified in this concept.

 The derived information will be provided in a Data Vault Pipeline Instruction (DVPI) Document.
 (DVPI is currently under development.
 Until its specification, the Information must be retreived from the compiler specific output interface)

 ### Data Vault Pipeline Instruction
 The Data Vault Pipeline Instruction is the resultset of a DVPD compiler and contains the complete sets of declarations, for every processing step.
+- list of data vault tables (ready to generate DDL)
+    - stereotype
+	- properties (e.g. if multiactive)
+	- relation to other tables
+	- columns
+- general source fetching properties
 - general source parsing properties
-- general processing properties
 - list of fields and parsing properties for every field
-- list of data vault tables and their columns (ready to generate DDL)
-- stage table structure (ready to generate DDL)
+- stage table columns (ready to generate DDL)
-- list of (step specific) hash keys, that must be calculated
+- list of hash values (keys, diff hashes), that need to be calculated
     - fields needed for the hash key
 	- hints to create a consistent order of fields
-- list of loading steps for every table.
-For every step <!-- what different steps are there?-->
+- list of loading operations
-	- table to load
+	- data vault table to load
 	- mapping of fields to stage colunm and target column
-	- mapping of hash keys to target
+	- mapping of hashes to target columns

 It is up to the implementation approach of the loading process, if a stage table is used as an intermediate image.
 DVDP/DVPI does not